dtrace4linux/rss/README.md

   rss.pl - and it will take care of killing the existing background processes.

+images/ directory

+  If you place a series of images in this folder, then periodically they are rendered to the screen, via the img2txt tool (caca-utils package)

 TODO

   There are many things to do for future work.
 The current UI for